Synclavier/Documentation/User Documentation/9 Folders Manual (blue)/Readme.txt

-Note: A good starting point if you are searching for a topic is the Master Index.
+Note: A good starting point if you are searching for a topic is the "RG-06 Master Index.pdf" in folder "1 Reference Guide".

 The 2-letter abbreviation on each folder combined with a chapter number (2-digit) is used in the Master Index (RG-04 = Reference Guide Chapter 4, IN-02 = Introduction Chapter 2, etc.), so I decided to use these also as prefixes for the documents in the folders.